- Fast Facts: Graduation Rates, National Center for Education Statistics, http://nces.ed.gov/fastfacts/display.asp?id=40

 According to the National Center for Education Statistics, the overall average 2012 graduation rate in the United States was 59 percent.
 That means 59 out of 100 first-time, full-time undergraduate students who enrolled in 2006 had earned their bachelor's degree by 2012.

-After analyzing graduation rates and tuition data from the National Center for Education Statistics, we bring you our list of online hospitality management degrees.
+After analyzing graduation rates and tuition data from the National Center for Education Statistics, we bring you our list of the best online hospitality management degree programs.
 See our Methodology section for more details on the ranking methodology.

 The Top 10 Online Hospitality Management Colleges